 Bold claims can be effective pulling motors in learning too.
 Telling learners up-front that a course could revolutionize the way they work can (if that statement is true!) provide a powerful “what happens next?” motivator.

-You can learn more about LEO Learning’s ability to produce highly quality video and media using the kind of dramatic techniques mentioned above here.
+Learn more about LEO Learning’s ability to produce highly quality video and animation to create dramatic techniques.